 Make sure you have comprehensive home insurance in place to protect you if the worst happens.

-While it won’t make the fact you’ve been burgled any less upsetting, it will ensure you don’t lose out financially.
-Annual buildings and contents insurance is available for £132 a year on average, which often provides an unlimited amount of content cover.
+Although it won’t make the fact you’ve been burgled any less upsetting, it will ensure you don’t lose out financially.